Let's Talk Deafblind Eligibility

 Texas Administrative Code (TAC) §89.1040.
 Eligibility Criteria.

-Deaf-blindness: A student with deaf-blindness is one who has been determined to meet the criteria for deaf-blindness as stated in 34 CFR, §300.8(c)(2): a student with deaf-blindness is one who, based on the evaluations specified in subsections (c)(3) and (c)(12) of this section:
+Deaf-blindness: A student with deaf-blindness is one who has been determined to meet the criteria for deaf-blindness as stated in 34 CFR, §300.8(c)(2): a student with deaf-blindness is one who, based

-(C) Has documented hearing and visual losses that, if considered individually, may not meet the requirements for deaf or hard of hearing or visual impairment, but the combination of such losses adversely affects the child’s educational performance; or
+requirements for deaf or hard of hearing or visual impairment, but the combination of such

-(D) has a documented medical diagnosis of a progressive medical condition that will result in concomitant hearing and visual losses that, without special education intervention, will adversely affect the student’s educational performance.
+(D) has a documented medical diagnosis of a progressive medical condition that will result in

 Answer(s):

-Typical educational approaches for students who are DHH involve the use of vision as a compensatory strategy.
+• Typical educational approaches for students who are DHH involve the use of vision as a compensatory strategy.
 For students who are visually impaired, compensatory approaches often rely upon the use of hearing.
-Identifying a student as deafblind may provide a clearer description of the student’s needs.
+Identifying a student as deafblind may provide a clearer description of the student’s educational needs.

-- There are specific resources and unique services for young children and students who are deafblind, their families, and school staff.
-Resources are included in number 6 below.
+• There are specific resources and unique services for young children and students who are deafblind, their families, and school staff.
+Resources are included in number 7 below.

 Answer(s):